 However, if you suffered harm or injury because of an employer’s actions, then it is possible that you have grounds for a lawsuit.
 This legal area can get particularly tricky, so it is always wise to involve the guidance of an attorney who can help you understand the law that governs these conflicts and create a strong strategy for defending your rights.

-If an employer does something intentional to hurt an employee, this might serve as grounds to sue an employer outside of workers’ compensation.
+If an employer does something intentionally to hurt an employee, this might serve as grounds to sue an employer outside of workers’ compensation.
 For instance, if your boss expresses frustration at you by striking you physically, that is assault.
-Assault is a crime whether it happens in a cubicle, a bar or at a party.
+Assault is a crime whether it happens in a cubicle, a bar, or at a party.

 Your employer could also harm you in other ways to justify a lawsuit, like defaming your name or inflicting ongoing emotional trauma on you.
 Each person’s experience is different and must be approached with care.

 Workplace discrimination is still surprisingly common, unfortunately.
 If you believe that your employer discriminated against you, you may have grounds for a lawsuit.

 How you proceed is very important.
 A good first step is obtaining any documentation you can get on your employers’ policies on discrimination.
 You can then consult with an attorney to make sure you understand the scope of the law governing discrimination and determine a path forward.

 Finally, you may have grounds for a lawsuit against a former employer if they wrongfully terminated you.
 There are many ways that a termination could qualify as wrongful, so be sure to do your homework.